HarveyHunt/howm/README.md

 ##Operators

 Operators perform an action upon one or more targets (identified by motions).

+Implementation details for all operators can be found [here](http://harveyhunt.github.io/howm/group__operators.html).

 Below are descriptions of each operator, the motions that they can perform an action upon and the mode that they work in (Note, all examples assume that the correct modifier keys have been pressed and use the default keymappings.):